-[blackboard] the "UIC Blackboard" [Goldstein] see Leslie Friedman Goldstein: The Constitutional Rights of Women [Schneir] see Feminism, the Essential Historical Writings [Barker&Lyles...] see Barker, Combs, Lyles, and Perry: Civil Liberties and the Constitution (8th edition) [Lyles] see The Gatekeepers: Federal District Courts in the Political Process Readings that are preceded by an asterisk () are highly recommended but are not required. @Readings preceded by an ampersand "@" are required; however, they may also be critiqued for optional credit.
+[Blackboard] the "UIC Blackboard Learning System" [Goldstein] see Leslie Friedman Goldstein: The Constitutional Rights of Women [Barker&Lyles...] see Barker, Combs, Lyles, and Perry: Civil Liberties and the Constitution (8th edition) [Lyles] see The Gatekeepers: Federal District Courts in the Political ProcessReadings that are preceded by an asterisk () are highly recommended but are not required. @Readings preceded by an ampersand "@" are REQUIRED (unless also preceded by an asterisk) and may be critiqued for optional credit.
 You may earn 0-3 points per critique.
 Points earned for critiques submitted prior to the midterm will be added to your midterm exam score.
 Points earned for critiques submitted after the midterm will be added to your final exam score.
-Critiques should include a detailed summary of the reading as well as your own analysis (agree/disagree).
+Critiques should include a detailed summary of the reading as well as your own analysis (agree/disagree and why?).
+Be creative.
 Critiques are limited to no more than three typed pages.
-WEEK ONE Tuesday January 11 Introduction.
+Tentative Semester Schedule - Date headings are merely suggestive of when discussion might begin for each topic area and are subject to change (keep on track) - Not all "required" material listed on the syllabus will be discussed in class, however said materials are "fair game" for the midterm and final examinations. - Additional material will be added to the syllabus during the semester (like the Constitution, the syllabus can be amended).
+WEEK ONE Tuesday January 16 Introduction.